 Will I be able to see my assigned housing before move in?

-At this time, due to COVID-19 and a desire to protect our students living on campus with us this summer, we are not offering tours of housing during the summer or at Orientation.
-We plan to have a virtual tour of a room in each location ready in July to send out and we recommend you watching our tour videos on our website.
+At this time, due to COVID-19 and a desire to protect our students living on campus with us this summer and in preparing for our Fall residents, we are not offering tours of housing during the summer.
+You may check out our website for videos of our various housing locations.
+We also have 360 videos of a room in each location on our youtube page HERE